 Another feature commonly found in PSA tools, such as knowledge management, is project management.
 These tools include service desk functions sometimes.
 Indeed, it is a rather blurred line between various types of devices used by managed service providers.

-In addition, PSA technology also offers features for event planning, scheduling and invoicing.
-Great PSA tools help MSPs automate many processes, which gives the employees an enormous increase in productivity and helps the service provider to control project costs.
+In addition, PSA technology also offers features for event planning, scheduling, and invoicing.
+Great PSA tools help MSPs automate many processes.
+Therefore, it gives the employees an enormous increase in productivity and helps the service provider to control project costs.

 We have listed service desk tools as one of the possible characteristics of professional services automation tools, but they are really important and also quite complex.
 Each service desk tool shares a few basic elements.